From Salmon Output to DEGs in Python with PyDESeq2

 Read another related post

-Step-by-step Salmon RNA-seq tutorial: build a decoy-aware index, run salmon quant on paired-end reads, understand quant.sf output, and import into DESeq2 with tximport.
+Step-by-step Salmon tutorial: build a decoy-aware index, run salmon quant on paired-end reads, read the quant.sf output, and import into DESeq2 with tximport.

-Complete R tutorial for importing Salmon quant.sf files with tximeta and tximport.
-Build a tx2gene table, fix ID mismatch errors, and set up a DESeqDataSet for multi-factor designs.
+Import Salmon quant.sf into R with tximeta and tximport: build a tx2gene table, fix ID-mismatch errors, and set up a DESeqDataSet for multi-factor designs.

-Passage number drift, undetected mycoplasma, serum lot changes, and pseudoreplication silently corrupt cell line RNA-seq.
-Here is what each problem looks like and how to prevent it.
+Passage drift, undetected mycoplasma, serum lot changes, and pseudoreplication silently corrupt cell line RNA-seq.
+What each looks like and how to prevent it.